-The 21st century Parque das Nações (pronounced park das nassɐ̃w) offers a riverfront of gardens, art installations, outdoor dining options and the impressive Oceanário.
+The 21st century Parque das Nações (pronounced park das nassɐ̃w) offers a riverfront of gardens, art installations, outdoor dining options and the impressive Oceanarium.

-It may seem a bit out of the centre but actually it’s only a short metro ride, and it easily fills a day if you visit the attractions as well as wander about.
+Even if it may seem a bit off the centre, it’s actually only a short metro ride away.
+It easily fills a day if you visit the attractions as well as wander about.

-The Expo 98 was responsible for converting an ugly industrial area into a futuristic neighbourhood of ocean-themed buildings.
+The Expo 98 was responsible for converting an ugly industrial area into this futuristic neighbourhood of ocean-themed buildings.

-Arriving by metro or bus, you will get out at the vaulted structure known as Gare do Oriente (Oriente Station), designed by the Spanish architect Santiago Calatrava.
+Whether by metro or bus, you will arrive at the vaulted structure known as Gare do Oriente (Oriente Station), designed by the Spanish architect Santiago Calatrava.

 Take a look around the nearby Vasco da Gama Shopping Centre that has some top-floor eateries and a terrace, or just head straight to the riverfront, and its main attractions.
-Many of the buildings are worth a visit, for example the Pavilhão de Portugal by Siza Vieira, or the Torre Vasco da Gama, which is Lisbon’s tallest structure.
+Many of the buildings are worth a visit, for example the Pavilhão de Portugal by Siza Vieira, or the Vasco da Gama Tower, which is Lisbon’s tallest structure.

-This area also has one of Lisbon’s best cycle and walking tracks along the river.
+This area also offers one of Lisbon’s best cycle and walking tracks along the river.